 - 28. Any member of staff or any student may initiate the SCCDP against a student. - 29.
 If two or more students are thought to be involved in the same incident of alleged misconduct, the decision may be taken to hear their cases together. - 30.
 The accuser will not suffer any disadvantage or recrimination as the result of reporting the offence in good faith.
 Only if a report of a disciplinary offence is judged to have been made frivolously, vexatiously or with malice, could disciplinary issues arise in relation to the accuser. - 31.
 The burden of proof (duty of proving the allegation) shall rest with the College and the standard of proof shall be on the balance of probabilities. - 32.
 All conclusions at any level of investigation will find an allegation of misconduct proven if it is considered that the evidence presented identifies, on the balance of probabilities, that the accused is blameworthy of the misconduct. - 33.
 All procedures comply with the Human Rights Act 1998 and the Equality Act 2010. - 34.
-The accuser (where the accuser is a student) and the accused shall be reminded that the Student Wellbeing Team (SWT) may be able to assist or offer advice in confidence and that the NCH Student Union (NCHSU) is also available to support them and can accompany them to meetings.
-They will be informed that normally the College is not permitted to contact the SWT or NCHSU on their behalf and that it is their responsibility to contact them if they require support. - 35.
+The accuser (where the accuser is a student) and the accused shall be reminded that Student Support and Development (SSD) as well as the Global Experience Team for mobility students may be able to assist or offer advice in confidence and that the NCH Student Union (NCHSU) is also available to support them and can accompany them to meetings.
+They will be informed that the College is not normally permitted to contact the SDD or NCHSU on their behalf and that it is their responsibility to contact them if they require support. - 35.
 The College reserves the right to temporarily suspend a student, pending investigation, where the allegation may put members of the College community at risk.
-Such cases should be referred to the Master of the College or the Chief Executive Officer as soon as the allegation is reported, and in consultation with another member of senior management, the suspension can be implemented. - 36.
+Such cases should be referred to the Dean of Faculties or the CEO as soon as the allegation is reported and, in consultation with another member of senior management, the suspension can be implemented. - 36.
 At any stage in the disciplinary procedures, the College reserves the right to recover any damages from the accused that the College has incurred as a result of their action.